Floquet stroboscopic divisibility in non-Markovian dynamics: Abstract

 \section{Abstract}

-We provide a general discussion of the Liouvillian spectrum for a system coupled to a non-Markovian bath using Floquet theory.
-This approach is suitable when the system is described by a time-convolutionless master equation with time-periodic rates.
-Surprisingly, the periodic nature of rates allow us to have a stroboscopic divisible dynamical map at discrete times, which we refer to as \textit{Floquet stroboscopic divisibility}.
-We illustrate the general theory for a Schr\"odinger cat which is roaming inside a non-Markovian bath, and demonstrate the appearance of stroboscopic revival of the cat at later time after its death.
-Our theory may have profound implications in entropy production in non-equilibrium systems.
+We provide a general description of a time-local master equation for a system coupled to a non-Markovian reservoir based on Floquet theory.
+This allows us to have a divisible dynamical map at discrete times, which we refer to as \textit{Floquet stroboscopic divisibility}.
+We illustrate the theory by considering a harmonic oscillator coupled to both non-Markovian and Markovian baths.
+Our findings provide us with a theory for the exact calculation of spectral properties of time-local non-Markovian Liouvillian operators, and might shed light on the nature and existence of the steady state in non-Markovian dynamics.